Don’t Touch Their Junk: USAF’s SSA Tracking Space Debris

 The Space Fence Program: Old and New

 In 2013, every one of these locations was shut down.
-In exchange, the Perimeter Acquisition Radar Characterization System at Cavalier AFS, ND is being modified, and the space surveillance radar at Eglin AFB, FL becomes the sole space radar.
+In exchange, the Perimeter Acquisition Radar Characterization System at Cavalier AFS, ND was slated for modification, and the space surveillance radar at Eglin AFB, FL became the sole space radar.

 It’s estimated that this closure will remove about 40% of the current surveillance network’s observation capability, and all of its long distance capability out to about 24,000 km/ 14,900 miles.
 Note that the Geosynchronous Orbit (GEO) used by most military satellites is up at 22,000+ miles, where Space Fence doesn’t really reach.
-On the other hand, launches and subsequent satellite raisings have to get there.
-There are also important global systems like Iridium, and a number of intelligence satellites, that sit in lower orbits.
+On the other hand, launches and subsequent satellite raisings have to make it through the debris clouds to get there.
+Meanwhile, important global systems like Iridium, and a number of intelligence satellites, sit in lower orbits.

 The Space Fence procurement is broken down into the following phases: Phase A, Preliminary Design Review, System Development, Deployment and Follow-on support.
-System development of the large S-band radar is scheduled to begin in June 2012, with the first Space Fence radar site providing initial operational capability by the end of fiscal year 2017, and the final site providing full capability after 2020.
+System development of the large S-band radar was scheduled to begin in June 2012, but the contract wasn’t even awarded until mid-2014.
+Initial Operational Capability has slipped from FY 2017 to Q1 FY 2019, and full capability has shifted to Q1 2022.

-Space Fence data will be fed to the Joint Space Operations Center (JSpOC) at Vandenberg AFB, CA. Data from the Space Fence radar will be integrated with other SSN data to provide a more comprehensive and integrated space picture.
+Space Fence data will be fed to the Joint Space Operations Center (JSpOC) at Vandenberg AFB, CA, which is scheduled to become operational by December 2016.
+Data from the Space Fence radar will be integrated with other SSN data to provide a more comprehensive and integrated space picture.

 Contracts and Key Events

-Poor planning delivers delays; RFP seems to be on again; USAF exploring whether they can do more on the cheap.
+Poor planning delivers delays, but RFP eventually leads to a contract; USAF exploring whether they can do more on the cheap.

 Jan 9/14: NDPP.
 Lockheed Martin announces a $3.9 million contract from the USAF Life Cycle Management Center, to develop a Non-Traditional Data Pre-Processor (NDPP) under the Integrated Space Command and Control (ISC2) contract.